-In this handout are examples of many questions you can informally ask yourself about a person's environment to better understand how well their physical environment supports this person's cognitive abilities.
+Here are some questions to ask yourself about the environment to better understand how well the physical environment supports a person's cognitive abilities.
 These questions are based on brain functioning and specific cognitive skills.
 However, you do not need to know anything about the brain or cognition to ask them.
 The questions are organized under general intervention concepts that address needs a person might frequently experience in most environments.

-A "Yes" answer suggests the environment is currently effective in supporting this person's cognitive abilities.
-The answers to these questions can suggest environmental changes that could build on this particular person's cognitive strengths and that could increase support for this person's cognitive needs.
+A "yes" answer suggests the environment is currently effective in supporting cognitive abilities.
+The answers to these questions can suggest environmental changes that could build on this person's cognitive strengths and that could increase support for this person's cognitive needs.